Why was Marcellus Williams executed? What to know about the Missouri case

 Officials said that Williams’s last meal included chicken wings and Tater Tots.

-He had his final visit with Imam Jalahii Kacem from approximately 16:00 to 17:30 GMT.
+He had his final visit with Imam Jalahii Kacem, whom Williams used to follow, from approximately 16:00 to 17:30 GMT.

 At about 22:50 GMT, witnesses – including Williams’s son and two of his lawyers – were escorted to the prison’s viewing area, Karen Pojmann, spokesperson for the Missouri Department of Corrections said.
-No one was present on behalf of the victim’s family.
+No one was present on behalf of the Gayle family.

-At 23:00 GMT, state Attorney General Andrew Bailey informed the Department of Corrections that there were no legal barriers to the execution.
+At 23:00 GMT, Attorney General Andrew Bailey informed the Department of Corrections that there were no legal barriers to the execution.
 The lethal injection was administered at 23:01 GMT.

 According to a report by The Associated Press, Williams wiggled his feet beneath a white sheet that was pulled up to his neck and shifted his head slightly.
 After that, his chest rose and fell about six times and he showed no further movement.